limengdu/SeeedStudio-XIAO-ESP32S3-Sense-camera/record_video_decorder/ESP32-CAM_MJPEG2SD/README.md

 # ESP32-CAM_MJPEG2SD

+**Currently this project only supports esp-arduino version 2.0.x, not esp-arduino version 3.0.x or above.**

 **This program is from [s60sc](https://github.com/s60sc)'s [ESP32-CAM_MJPEG2SD](https://github.com/s60sc/ESP32-CAM_MJPEG2SD), with a simple revision of the XIAO support.
 The projects under this repository have been modified for XIAO ESP32S3 Sense, and can be compiled and uploaded directly to XIAO ESP32S3 Sense.**